What is rabies?

 Symptoms progress quickly as the central nervous system is attacked, and the illness generally presents in 1 of 2 ways: “furious rabies” and “dumb rabies”.
 Furious rabies is more common and is characterized by anxiety and psychological disturbances confusion, agitation, delirium, rage, hallucinations, and hydrophobia.
 Dumb rabies occurs in approximately 20% of patients and presents with paralysis.
 In both furious and dumb rabies, death usually occurs within 7 days due to breathing failure caused by paralysis of the respiratory system.

 The virus is transmitted through close contact with the saliva of infected animals, most often by a bite or scratch or by licks on broken skin or mucous membranes, such as the eyes, nose or mouth.
 Person-to-person transmission is theoretically possible, but rare and not well documented.
 Organ (corneal) transplants from persons dying of undiagnosed central nervous system (CNS) disease have resulted in rabies in recipients.
 Airborne spread has been demonstrated in a cave where bats were roosting and in laboratory settings, but this occurs very rarely.

 Medical professionals can administer post-exposure prophylaxis (vaccination) to a person following exposure to an animal suspected of carrying the disease.
 There is no treatment for rabies once clinical signs appear.

 What should I do if I am bitten or scratched?

 Wash the bite or scratch thoroughly with soap and water right away.
 Call your family doctor or go to the nearest hospital emergency department for treatment right away.
-Call the Health Unit at 705.522.9200 (toll-free 1.866.522.9200) to report the incident as soon as possible so that an investigation can be conducted.
+Call Public Health at 705.522.9200 (toll-free 1.866.522.9200) to report the incident as soon as possible so that an investigation can be conducted.